coryburt/coryburt.github.io/_posts/2018-03-16-Practical-Applications-of-Python-Landmines.md

 ```
 I you're really new to Python, you have to be gobsmacked by this.&nbsp;  If you have programmed in another language, you might recognize what's happening here.&nbsp; The asterisk operator in Python has three secret identities; in this case, it acts as a "replicator" that causes the assignment of more than one of whatever is on the right-side of the equation.&nbsp; In the case above, the "thing" on the right side that gets replicated is **the content** of a list.&nbsp; You still get only one list, but it's contents are magically replicated -- in this case, twice.&nbsp; Go figure.&nbsp; If you still think Python's syntax is simple and easy to learn, I suggest you have your intuition patented before Microsoft finds it.

-If you're really paying attention, I can hear you object that there is also a _\*3_ in there somewhere.&nbsp; Doesn't that also act as a replicator?&nbsp; I don't see _three_ of anything.&nbsp; The answer is "yes, but calm down and don't get ahead of me."&nbsp; Consider this modification to the above code:
+If you're really paying attention, I can hear you object that there is also a _\*3_ in there somewhere.&nbsp; Doesn't that also act as a replicator?&nbsp; We're not seeing _three_ of anything.&nbsp; The answer is "yes, it is but calm down and don't get ahead of me."&nbsp; Consider this modification to the above code:

 ```python
     y = {'Bob':'Carol'}